Treating hay fever

-- you have persistent hay fever that does not respond to antihistamines
+- you have persistent hay fever that doesn't respond to antihistamines

 - your main symptom is a blocked nose

-Corticosteroids are more effective than antihistamine tablets at preventing and relieving nasal symptoms, including sneezing and congestion.
+Corticosteroids are better than antihistamine tablets at preventing and relieving nasal symptoms, including sneezing and congestion.
 They can also relieve itchy, watery eyes.
-They are most effective if you start using them a couple of weeks before your symptoms usually begin, and work best when used regularly.
+They're most effective if you start using them a couple of weeks before your symptoms begin, and work best when used regularly.

-It's important that you carefully read the instructions that come with your medication as applying the drops or the spray incorrectly can increase your risk of side effects, such as:
+It's important that you read the instructions that come with your medication, as applying the drops or the spray incorrectly can increase your risk of developing side effects, such as: